datagrok-ai/mol-track/api_design.md

 2. set up properties, synonyms, associations
 3. register virtual compounds
 4. register batches
-5. set up assay_types and corresponding assay_type_details and assay_type_properties
+5. set up assays and corresponding assay_details and assay_properties
-6. register assays and assay_results.
+6. register assay_runs and assay_results.
 7. search within a domain (compounds, batches, assay_results) or in combination

 **IMPORTANT: All paths should be prefixed by the appropriate version.**  Right now the version would be `/v1`.
 In this document, the version prefix is assumed for clarity.
 FASTAPI has a [router](https://fastapi.tiangolo.com/reference/apirouter/) concept that may allow us to declare versioning.